romeerez/orchid-orm/packages/docs/src/guide/building-a-sample-app.md

 Here you can get an overall idea of how `Porm` looks and feels, what problem it solves, and see the benefits and possible drawbacks.

+Feel free to skip it, or briefly scroll it, as it turned out to be embarrassingly long.
+Still, it can be useful to peek how one or another case can be handled with `Porm`.

 We are going to build an API for a blog site with users, articles, and tags, users can follow each other.
 It is inspired by [realworld](https://github.com/gothinkster/realworld) API spec.